Moving to Texas

 Skills and knowledge exams are waived for applicants 18 and older who hold a valid out of state driver license or license not expired over two years, as are the ITD and adult driver education requirements.

-Minors (Under 18)
+Minors (Under age 18)

 Note: Texas law requires that anyone issued a Texas learner license must hold that license for at least six (6) months or until he/she is 18 years of age, whichever is earlier.
 If a learner license/permit is exchanged for a Texas learner license, it must be held for 6 months.
 No credit is given for prior months the applicant held their permit from another state.

-All applicants under 18 must take the skills exam even if they hold a valid driver license from another state or country.
+All applicants under age 18 must take the skills exam even if they hold a valid driver license from another state or country.
 Please visit How to apply for a Texas Driver License as a Teen for all requirements and more information on driver licenses issued to Teen drivers.

 Active Duty and Recently Discharged Military